Career Development and Training

 Supervisors will discuss the feedback with the employees to assess their overall performance for the year and set targets as well as an individual training plan for the upcoming year.
 We endeavor to build effective & timely employee communication and to foster harmonious labor relations that will create win-win scenarios for TWM and our employees.

-“I have clear measures for each of my objectives.” ”- the satisfaction rate is 87% (5% higher than global telecom norm & 3% higher than Taiwan norm)
+“I have clear measures for each of my objectives.” ”- the satisfaction rate is 87% (9% higher than market norm)

-“My job performance can be assessed reasonably” - the satisfaction rate is 80% (4% higher than global telecom norm & 7% higher than Taiwan norm)
+“My job performance can be assessed reasonably” - the satisfaction rate is 83% (6% higher than market norm)

-“My supervisor provides timely feedback on my job performance.”- the satisfaction rate is 87% (4% higher than global telecom norm & 5% higher than Taiwan norm)
+“My supervisor provides timely feedback on my job performance.”- the satisfaction rate is 88% (6% higher than market norm)

 TWM adapts a forced ranking system to identify employees’ performance by using person-to-person comparisons.
 Manager & non-managers are in separate groups for rating.
 Managers rank employees into 5 categories:1: Outstanding, Distribution is 10%2: Superior, Distribution is 25%3: Meet Requirements, Distribution is 50%4: Marginal, Distribution is 10%5: Improvement Needed, Distribution is 5%.